NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`component` [as above, but defaults to `ALL-COMPONENTS`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Once the MPB modes are computed, equivalent electric and magnetic sources are created within Meep.
 By default, these sources include magnetic and electric currents in *all* transverse directions within the source region, corresponding to the mode fields as described in the book chapter.
 If you specify a `component` property, however, you can include only one component of these currents if you wish.
-Most people won't need this feature.
+Most users won't need this feature.

 **`eig-lattice-size` [`vector3`], `eig-lattice-center` [`vector3`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Normally, the MPB computational unit cell is the same as the source volume (given by the `size` and `center` parameters).
+Normally, the MPB computational unit cell is the same as the source volume given by the `size` and `center` parameters.
 However, occasionally you want the unit cell to be larger than the source volume.
 For example, to create an eigenmode source in a periodic medium (photonic crystal), you need to pass MPB the entire unit cell of the periodic medium, but once the mode is computed then the actual current sources need only lie on a cross section of that medium.
 To accomplish this, you can specify the optional `eig-lattice-size` and `eig-lattice-center`, which define a volume (which must enclose `size` and `center`) that is used for the unit cell in MPB with the dielectric function $\varepsilon$ taken from the corresponding region in the Meep simulation.

 Note that MPB only supports dispersionless non-magnetic materials but it does support anisotropic $\varepsilon$.
 Any nonlinearities, magnetic responses $\mu$, conductivities $\sigma$, or dispersive polarizations in your materials will be *ignored* when computing the eigenmode source.
 PML will also be ignored.